smujiang/Re-stained_WSIs_Registration/README.md

 To enable cell level analysis, WSIs should be aligned.
 However, traditional method (such as SIFT[1], ECC[2] and FFT[3]) may fail due to the drastic discrepancy in two WSIs,as shown in below.
 ![alt text](./img_sample.png)

-Our method provide a way to integrate these methods into a simple but effective workflow, and help these methods get robust performance.
+Our method provide a way to integrate these methods into a simple but effective workflow, and help these methods perform robustly.
 If you find this repo helpful to your project, please cite the paper below:

     -- Robust Hierarchical Density Estimation and Regression for Re-stained Whole Slide Image Co-registration